Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Conclusion

 \section{Conclusion}

-An in-situ method of detecting and minimizing micromotion of a trapped ion using Rabi oscillation and direct scanning of dc voltage has been presented and demonstrated in a surface trap and a blade trap.
-Measurements are performed in the existing experimental setup for the main qubit control scheme without any need to change the trap environment, which enables diagnosis of micromotion in between qubit controls.
-The method eliminates the necessity to adjust the intensity or frequency of the trapping lasers or fields for micromotion detection, which might otherwise compromise the trapping stability.
+A simple method of detecting and minimizing excess micromotion of a trapped ion using qubit transition and direct scanning of dc voltage has been presented and demonstrated in a surface trap and a blade trap.
+Measurements are performed in the existing experimental setup for the main qubit control scheme without any need to change the trap environment, which enables diagnosis of excess micromotion in between qubit controls.
+The method does not require adjustment of the intensity or frequency of the trapping lasers or fields for excess micromotion detection as in certain techniques, which could otherwise potentially compromise the trapping stability.
 Still, the method provides a decent level of measurement sensitivity, when compared to the reported ones in practical applications that employs conventional techniques.
-By leveraging the existing setups for micromotion detection in other dimensions, this method can ultimately be employed to achieve comprehensive micromotion compensation across all dimensions.
+By leveraging the existing setups for excess micromotion detection in other dimensions, this method can ultimately be employed to achieve comprehensive excess micromotion compensation across all dimensions.
 A necessary requirement for the method is a transition laser having a sufficient amount of momentum, which is unattainable by low-momentum fields such as microwaves.
 However, many of the commercial quantum computing systems based on trapped ions employ laser-motion coupling to achieve quantum gates by utilizing momentum-coupled transition, so the above requirement is not a barrier for typical systems.
 On the other hand, our proposed approach can be immediately adopted by existing systems and incorporated into a regular calibration sequence.

 \begin{backmatter} \bmsection{Funding} Institute for Information \& communications Technology Planning \& Evaluation (IITP) grant (No. 2022-0-01040, IITP-2023-2021-0-01810); The Samsung Research Funding \& Incubation Center of Samsung Electronics (No. SRFC-IT1901-09).